TeamBulbbot/docs/docs/automod.md

 ---
 id: automod
-title: AutoMod
+title: Auto Moderation
 ---

 This article will walk you through setting up, configuring and using Bulbbot automod™️ in your server.

-## Auto Mod Logging
+## Auto Moderation Logging
 ---
 Automod has its own special log type which will log all censored messages in a channel you selected.
 You can configure this channel using `!configure logging automod <channel>`